elastic/elasticsearch-rails/opensearch-model/README.md

 end
 ```

-Start the _Sidekiq_ workers with `bundle exec sidekiq --queue elasticsearch --verbose` and
+Start the _Sidekiq_ workers with `bundle exec sidekiq --queue opensearch --verbose` and
 update a model:

 ```ruby